bobthemighty/codefiend-site/content/choosing-the-first-test.md

 ### What could we do differently?

 When we're looking for our first test, we should focus on a behaviour that we want from the system.
-That behaviour shouldn't be something that's guaranteed by the programming language (the `new` keyword returns an object) or something trivial (I didn't forget to set fields in the constructor).
+That behaviour shouldn't be something that's guaranteed by the programming language (the `new` keyword returns an object) or something trivial (I set fields in the constructor).
 It should be something that moves us meaningfully forward.
 For example

 ```ts
 describe("When starting a new game", () => {